-The 2012 WNBA Draft was roughly eight years ago, with the Los Angeles Sparks making Nneka Ogwumike of Stanford the 17th No. 1 pick in the league’s history.
+The 2012 WNBA Draft was roughly nine years ago, with the Los Angeles Sparks making Nneka Ogwumike of Stanford the 17th No. 1 pick in the league’s history.

 Shekinna Stricklen of Tennessee was next, selected by the Seattle Storm in a pick acquired through a sizable deal ahead of the draft from the Chicago Sky.
 Devereaux Peters of Notre Dame went third to the Minnesota Lynx, another traded pick that the Washington Mystics originally owned.
 Glory Johnson of Tennessee and Shenise Johnson of Miami (FL) rounded out the top five, in that order, heading to the Tulsa Shock and San Antonio Silver Stars, respectively.

 Three Lady Vols went in the first seven picks with Kelley Cain heading to the New York Liberty with the No. 7 pick.
 The first international player taken was Astan Dabo of Mali, whom the Connecticut Sun selected with the No. 9 choice.

 In total, five international players were chosen in the three-round draft, and Tennessee had the most players picked with four.
 The most active team was Minnesota, picking six players by the end of the night.

 It has been long enough to know what impact, if any, each of these picks made on their respective teams and the league as a whole.
 But at the time, no one could have really known what the aftermath of the draft would bring.
 That’s why we’re going back in time, about a decade back or so, and remembering the initial reactions to the 2012 WNBA Draft.